Updated for LD 2142 — Statutory Formula & Duration Caps (Effective March 19, 2026)

 What types of maintenance exist in Maine?

-Reimbursement Support: To repay contributions to education, career, or in response to exceptional circumstances such as economic misconduct or economic abuse
+Reimbursement Support: To repay contributions to a spouse's education, career, or in response to economic misconduct/abuse.

 Maine Statutes Title 19-A, §951-A